turingschool/portfolios/students/1806-back/abdulla-qudrat/20180919-abdulla-qudrat-m2.md

 This project was the intro project to Rails.
 It familiarized me with building a web app in rails.
 We built nested routes to implement CRUD for resources that we're dependent on each other.

+Evaluation:

+Meets expectations for everything

+needs improvement:

+  controller, maybe a few too many instance variables

+  model tests for all methods

+  UI - the dashboard is pretty hard to read.

+  Missing links for jobs index sorted by location/interest

 #### (Bike Share)
 * [GitHub URL](https://github.com/mikecm1141/bike-share)